AIAgenticWorld/claude-cowork-portfolio/README.md

 Claude Cowork lets you give Claude access to your business tools and then build "skills" — structured instructions that tell Claude exactly how to handle a specific task from start to finish.
 Think of each skill as a custom automation that Claude reads before acting.

-This repo contains four skills actively used in production at a digital marketing agency handling 50+ inbound leads per month across Upwork, LinkedIn, and website channels.
+This repo contains four skills actively used in production at a agency handling 50+ inbound leads per month across Upwork, LinkedIn, and website channels.

 ---